$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

-In practical applications, the state dimension $n$ of the system in~\eqref{eq:lqosys} may be large enough so that any repeated computation involving the full-order model is prohibitively expensive.
-Model order reduction (\MOR) seeks to replace the original large-scale model with a lower dimensional reduced-order model (\ROM) that can be used as a cheap-to-evaluate surrogate in numerical simulation, devising control laws, solving optimization tasks, etc. In this work, we consider the construction of reduced models that retain the \LQO structure, i.e.,
+In practical applications, the state dimension $n$ of the system in~\eqref{eq:lqosys} may be large enough so that any repeated computation involving the \FOM{} is prohibitively expensive. \MOR{} seeks to replace the original large-scale model with a lower-dimensional \ROM{} that can be used as a cheap-to-evaluate surrogate in numerical simulation, devising control laws, solving optimization tasks, etc. In this work, we consider the construction of reduced models that retain the \LQO{} structure, i.e.,

-where the matrices $\BAr,$ $\BMoner,\ldots,\BMpr\in\Rrr$, $\BBr\in\Rrm,$ and $\BCr\in\Rpr$ are of a significantly reduced dimension $1\leq r \ll n$; $\Bxr\colon[0,\infty)\to\Rr$ is the reduced state vector, and $\Byr\colon[0,\infty)\to\Rp$ is the approximate output.
+where the matrices $\BAr,$ $\BMoner,\ldots,\BMpr\in\Rrr$, $\BBr\in\Rrm,$ and $\BCr\in\Rpr$ are of a significantly reduced dimension $1\leq r \ll n$, $\Bxr\colon[0,\infty)\to\Rr$ is the reduced state vector, and $\Byr\colon[0,\infty)\to\Rp$ is the approximate output.
 We would like the surrogate model~\eqref{eq:lqosys_red} to be a good approximation in the sense that it accurately recreates the input-to-output response of the original full-order system in~\eqref{eq:lqosys}.
 In other words, the reduced output $\Byr$ should be a faithful replication of $\By$ in the sense that $\|\By-\Byr\|$ is small in an appropriate norm $\|\cdot\|$ over a range of admissible inputs $\Bu$.

 The general framework we consider is that of model reduction using \emph{projection}.
-Consider a linear quadratic output system as in~\eqref{eq:lqosys}.
-In projection-based model reduction, the problem resolves to choosing left and right reduction bases $\BWr\in\Rnr$ and $\BVr\in \Rnr$ so that: $\Bx\approx \BVr\Bxr$, the matrix $\BWr^{\trans}\BVr$ is nonsingular, and the Petrov-Galerkin condition
+Consider an \LQO{} system as in~\eqref{eq:lqosys}.
+In projection-based model reduction, the problem resolves to choosing left and right reduction bases $\BWr\in\Rnr$ and $\BVr\in \Rnr$ so that $\Bx\approx \BVr\Bxr$, the matrix $\BWr^{\trans}\BVr$ is nonsingular, and the Petrov-Galerkin condition

 is satisfied.
-The resulting order-$r$ \LQO reduced model of the form~\eqref{eq:lqosys_red} is determined by the reduced order matrices
+The resulting order-$r$ \LQO{} reduced model of the form~\eqref{eq:lqosys_red} is determined by the reduced order matrices

 The approximation quality of the reduced model hinges upon the underlying projection subspaces $\mspan(\BWr)$ and $\mspan(\BVr)$, not the particular bases $\BWr$ and $\BVr$ used in~\eqref{eq:pg_proj}.
-So, $\BWr$ and $\BVr$ are typically replaced by orthonormal matrices to avoid ill-conditioning and singularities in the reduced model.
-Following~\Cref{remark:M_symm}, we also assume that $\BMkr$ is symmetric for each $k$ going forward.
+Thus, $\BWr$ and $\BVr$ are typically replaced by orthonormal matrices to avoid ill-conditioning and singularities in the reduced model.
+Note that $\BMkr$ is symmetric for each $k$ by construction.